- Go to the Prize Papers Portal

 - Go to the Exhibition

 Thousands of records documenting daily lives around the globe in the time of the European Expansion, Colonialism, and Resistance

-The aim of the German-UK Prize Papers Project is the complete digitization and sorting of the Prize Papers including the preservation of the collection’s material, the initial and in-depth cataloguing, the creation of research-oriented metadata and finally the presentation of the digital copies and the metadata in an open access research database.
-The portal development reflects our continuous engagement with current discussions in the field of Digital Humanities.
+The aim of the German-British Prize Papers Project is the complete digitization and sorting of the Prize Papers including the preservation of the collection’s material, the initial and in-depth cataloguing, the creation of research-oriented metadata and finally the presentation of the digital copies and the metadata in an open access research database.
+The portal development reflects our continuous engagement with developments in the field of Digital Humanities.
 We also pursue various research projects, and we cooperate with numerous international researchers and research institutions working on the Prize Papers and in project-related areas.

 As of 2018, the project has been part of the Academies Programme of the Union of the German Academies of Sciences and Humanities.
 Thus, it is funded by the German state and the federal state of Lower Saxony, with a prospective funding period from 2018 to 2037.

 Exhibition: The Prize Papers in 10 Photographs

 Podcast: A Rumor That You Abandoned Me